Welcome emails have the potential to make a huge difference to your customers’ experiences and their ongoing engagement with your brand.

 11. Evernote

-Evernote is one of the best-known note-taking apps, helping users with organizing their notes and task management.
+Evernote is one of the best-known note-taking apps, helping users organize their notes.

 Welcome email breakdown